This post may contain affiliate links. Please read my disclosure policy.

 - Beat in the vanilla, and then if needed, the milk or cream until a spreadable consistency is reached.

 - Spread the frosting over the brownies and drizzle with the melted chocolate.
-Sprinkle the reserved ½ tablespoon of crushed candy canes over the top.
-Cut into squares to serve.
-Store in the refrigerator.
+Sprinkle the rest of the crushed candy canes over the top.
+Cut into serving-size pieces.
+Store leftovers in the refrigerator, tightly covered.